Restored forests mitigate CO2 production

 MARKETING FOR SMALL POLE UTILIZATION (SPU) - The abundance of small diameter wood is a material-base for housing shortages.

 Many meaningful uses including bio-char, biomass for gasification electric units, pallets, crates.
-It is an abundant material-base for a revitalized forest product industry that carries the integrity of making good use of a byproduct of restorative forestry.
+It is an abundant by-product and potential material-base for a revitalized forest product industry that carries the integrity of making good use of a byproduct of restorative forestry.

 EDUCATE THE PUBLIC ON THE BENEFITS OF SPU - Local byproduct sourced from restoration projects; superior quality wood than dimensional lumber bought at hardware stores; round poles are compatible with fire-resistant earthen wall features

-EDUCATE A NEW GENERATION OF HOME BUILDERS AND CONTRACTORS ON SMALL DIAMETER POLE UTILIZATION - The more industry professionals and trades-people know how to work with small poles, the more demand there will be.
+EDUCATE A NEW GENERATION OF HOME BUILDERS AND CONTRACTORS ON SMALL DIAMETER POLE UTILIZATION - The more industry professionals and trades-people know how to work with small poles, the more access consumers will have to these services and methods of building and market demand will increase.

 County agencies thwart large scale, coordinated restoration efforts due to autonomous mandates they must uphold, for example the Air Quality and Resource Conservation Districts.